ChrisRisner/iOS-MobileServices-Feedback/README.md

 * Windows Azure Account - Needed to create and run the Mobile Service.
 [Sign up for a free trial](https://www.windowsazure.com/en-us/pricing/free-trial/).

 ## Source Code Folders
+* /source/start - This contains code for the application prior to adding in Mobile Services.
-* /source/Feedback - This contains code for the application with Mobile Services and requires client side changes noted below.
+* /source/end - This contains code for the application with Mobile Services and requires client side changes noted below.

 ## Additional Resources